craiglittle/sammy/examples/backend/README.md

 ### Notes

 !!!
-Todo's are stored in memory!
-AKA if you restart the rack application you will loose you're todos.
+Todos are stored in memory!
+AKA if you restart the rack application you will lose your todos.
 This is really just a demonstration.
 If you really want to use this, check the [cloudkit](http://getcloudkit.com) docs to see how to set cloudkit up to store info in Tokyo Cabinent.